 Did you ever think about a career in heating, ventilation, and air conditioning (HVAC)?
 Does learning a new skill or trade such as welding sound like something you want to do?
 ASU-Searcy has a new program on campus that can help you achieve your goals.
 Students who are enrolled in the Adult Education program can apply if they meet certain requirements of the program.
 The program allows eligible students to attend college classes in welding or HVAC while also working toward their GED diploma.
 With the assistance of technical and adult education instructors, students are offered more support and assistance to help them reach their educational goals.

-For students interested in the HVAC or welding programs, please see Natasha Richards in the Adult Education Department or Sherry Organ in the Career Pathways Department or call (501) 207-6291 for more information regarding enrollment, testing, tuition and fees for this program.
+For students interested in the HVAC or welding programs, please see Sherry Organ in the Adult Education Department for more information regarding enrollment, testing, tuition and fees for this program.